Baty homers first time up in majors, Mets beat Braves 9-7

 TRAINER’S ROOM

 Mets: RHP Taijuan Walker (back spasms) underwent an MRI after his short start Tuesday.
-Walker may not be able to make his next scheduled start Sunday at Philadelphia, but it doesn’t appear he’ll be out for an extended period. … Escobar was placed on the 10-day injured list, retroactive to Tuesday.
-Manger Buck Showalter is hopeful that he’ll be able to return as soon as his time is up. … RH Tommy Hunter (lower back tightness) is on schedule to come off the IL Sunday after making one more rehab appearance.
+He’s not seriously injured but may have to skip his next scheduled start Sunday at Philadelphia. … Escobar was placed on the 10-day injured list, retroactive to Tuesday. … RH Tommy Hunter (lower back tightness) is on schedule to come off the IL Sunday after making one more rehab appearance.

 Braves: 2B Ozzie Albies (broken foot) was taking grounders before batting practice, but there’s still no timetable on when he will begin a rehab assignment.